 Through a rigorous benefit-risk management process, we help to ensure that the benefits of our medicinal products always outweigh the risks for patients.
 Every new medicine goes through a series of precisely defined development stages.
 Before any medicinal product is administered to human subjects, we conduct extensive preclinical testing both in vitro and in vivo.

-During clinical development, we diligently use all the collected data to continuously evaluate the medical product’s benefit-risk profile.
-If we consider the medical product’s benefit-risk profile to be positive, we then submit an application for marketing authorization to the relevant regulatory authorities.
+During clinical development, we diligently use all the collected data to continuously evaluate the medicinal product’s benefit-risk profile.
+If we consider the medicinal product’s benefit-risk profile to be positive, we then submit an application for marketing authorization to the relevant regulatory authorities.

-Once we launch a new medicinal product, the number of patients being treated with it increases significantly.
-In rare circumstances, there may be adverse and potentially serious effects that were not detected during clinical development, which is why we continuously monitor and manage the benefit-risk profiles after its market release.
-Pharmacovigilance includes the process of monitoring a medical product on an ongoing basis to detect and assess safety signals as part of signal management activities.
-Continuous monitoring of adverse effects allows us to proactively and transparently minimize and communicate any risks.
+Once we launch a new medicinal product, the number of patients being treated with the product increases significantly.
+In rare circumstances, there may be adverse and potentially serious effects that were not detected during clinical development, which is why we continuously monitor risks and assess the benefit-risk profiles of the products after their market launch.
+Pharmacovigilance includes the process of monitoring a medicinal product on an ongoing basis to detect and assess safety signals as part of signal management activities.
+Our pharmacovigilance system and our pharmacovigilance business continuity management ensure continuous monitoring of adverse effects, allowing us to proactively and transparently minimize and communicate any risks.
+Emergency response procedures for business continuity are managed in accordance with global and local business continuity plans, tested in regular, defined intervals or with mock scenarios.
 In addition, we always provide healthcare professionals and patients with the latest information on the safety of all our marketed medicinal products.
-The scope of continuous safety monitoring includes the entire life cycle of a product, ranging from development, market launch, and commercialization to expiration of the marketing authorization.
+The scope of continuous safety monitoring includes the entire life cycle of a product, ranging from development, market launch and commercialization to expiration of the marketing authorization.

 Roles and responsibilities

-Our experts help to ensure all information on the risks and adverse effects of our medical products is properly documented, tracked, and reported to the respective health authorities in accordance with regulatory requirements.
+Our experts help to ensure that all information on the risks and adverse effects of our medical products is properly documented, tracked and reported to the respective health authorities in accordance with regulatory requirements.
 Our Global Patient Safety unit analyzes all data and reassesses the benefit-risk profile based on these data, where required.
-We then inform regulatory authorities, healthcare professionals and patients about new risks, additional risk mitigation measures, and potential changes in the benefit-risk profile.
+We then inform regulatory authorities, healthcare professionals and patients about new risks, additional risk mitigation measures and potential changes in the benefit-risk profile.

 Our Global Patient Safety unit hosts a Pharmacovigilance Intelligence Council that focuses on changes in pharmacovigilance legislation and its impacts on our global and local pharmacovigilance systems.
-This initiative enables us to make strategic decisions and govern changes in our pharmacovigilance requirements, ensuring continuous compliance with regulatory requirements.
+This initiative enables us to make strategic decisions and govern changes in pharmacovigilance requirements, which fosters our target to ensure continuous compliance with regulatory requirements.

 Our Medical Safety and Ethics Board

 Our Medical Safety and Ethics Board (MSEB) oversees the safety and benefit-risk assessments of our medicinal products throughout their clinical development and commercialization.
-It endorses appropriate measures to minimize risks, such as updates to product information.
-This board is chaired by our Chief Medical Officer and comprises experienced physicians, scientists and experts from our company.
-Throughout a medicinal product’s entire life cycle, the MSEB reviews and assesses important medical safety risks and benefit-risk issues and reviews human-related ethical matters as appropriate.
+This internal board is chaired by our Chief Medical Officer and comprises experienced physicians, scientists and experts from our company.
+Throughout a medicinal product’s entire life cycle, the MSEB reviews and assesses important medical safety risks and benefit-risk issues and endorses appropriate measures to minimize risks, such as updates to product information.
+The MSEB furthermore reviews human-related ethical issues as appropriate.

 Our commitment: Guidelines and statutory requirements

-We follow international guidance and standard procedures, such as the International Council for Harmonisation (ICH) guidelines and the Good Pharmacovigilance Practices (GVP) established by the European Medicines Agency (EMA) and national health authorities.
-In addition, we comply with all new statutory pharmacovigilance regulations in the countries where we market our products.
+Our aim is to follow international guidance and standard procedures, such as the International Council for Harmonisation (ICH) guidelines and the Good Pharmacovigilance Practices (GVP) established by the European Medicines Agency (EMA) and national health authorities.
+Furthermore, we aim at complying with all new statutory pharmacovigilance regulations in the countries where we market our products.

 Regulatory authorities conduct periodic inspections to verify that we comply with statutory requirements as well as our own internal pharmacovigilance standards.
 We follow up on the findings of health authority inspections and take necessary actions to ensure the ongoing compliance of our pharmacovigilance system.
-In 2021, we had eight pharmacovigilance inspections.
+In 2022, we had four pharmacovigilance inspections.

 Furthermore, we perform audits to ensure that all our units and subsidiaries involved in pharmacovigilance consistently meet all global requirements.
-In 2021, we conducted a total of 18 pharmacovigilance audits and found no significant deviations in our pharmacovigilance systems from these requirements and standards.
-We also audit our vendors and licensing partners involved in pharmacovigilance, which helps us improve our pharmacovigilance processes and comply with regulatory requirements.
+In 2022, we conducted a total of 19 pharmacovigilance audits and found no significant deviations in our pharmacovigilance systems from these requirements and standards.
+We also conducted 16 external audits at our vendors and licensing partners involved in pharmacovigilance, helping us improve our pharmacovigilance processes and comply with regulatory requirements.

 Up-to-date labeling and product information